shinnng/bubble.py/docs/web3.eth.rst

   ``maxFeePerGas``, or ``maxPriorityFeePerGas``.
 If you have trouble beyond that, please find an appropriate BSC forum to raise your question.

-.. py:class:: Eth
+.. py:class:: Bub

-The ``web3.eth`` object exposes the following properties and methods to interact with the RPC APIs under the ``eth_`` namespace.
+The ``web3.bub`` object exposes the following properties and methods to interact with the RPC APIs under the ``eth_`` namespace.

 By default, when a property or method returns a mapping of keys to values, it